24 Aug

 - Separate Legal Entity: A business has its separate legal entity, which means that you will not be implicated by the actions and decisions of the business, but your liabilities as a director will remain.

 - Securing Investments: If you are a public limited company, you can always float new shares to secure more investments for the business after the original investment is exhausted.
-People tend to trust investing in a registered company a lot more than a sole proprietorship.
+People tend to trust investing in a registered company much more than a sole trader.

 - Transfer Of Ownership: The process of transferring ownership in the case of a limited company is relatively straightforward.
 All you need to do is sell or gift your shares to the person you want to put in the position of an owner.